MJT Mini Tour Policies & Procedures

 Rules of Golf

-MJT Mini Tour players who wish to play up in the MJT Peewee Boys/Girls Divisions on the MJT Junior Tour will need to possess a basic knowledge of the Rules of Golf, specifically for Tournament Golf.
+MJT Mini Tour players who wish to play up in the MJT Peewee Boys/Girls U15 Divisions on the MJT Junior Tour will need to possess a basic knowledge of the Rules of Golf, specifically for tournament golf.
 You will be required to make rulings on the course, correctly keep both your score and the score for one other fellow-competitor in your group.
 This is extremely important that players have this ability with no parents or caddies involved in this process.
-You will be required to meet with your Provincial Tournament Director to discuss your knowledge of the Rules and whether you can implement them in a tournament setting correctly.
+You will be required to meet with your Regional Tournament Director to discuss your knowledge of the Rules and whether you can implement them in a tournament setting correctly.

 Carrying or Pulling your own golf bag